1coderookie/KobraGoNeoInsights/docs/hardware/mainboard/mainboard_trigorilla.md

 ![Mainboard TriGorilla back](../../assets/images/mainboard_back_web.jpg)

-That means if you e.g. own a Neo and can't get a mainboard for it (at the time of writing this, Anycubic only offers the mainboard for Go in their shop) or if you find a seller but he charges more for the Neo version - just go for the Go version and flash it with the firmware for the Neo.
+That means if you e.g. own a **Neo** and can't get a mainboard for it (at the time of writing this, Anycubic only offers the mainboard for the **Go** in their shop) or if you find a seller but he charges more for the **Neo** version - just go for the Go version and flash it with the firmware for the **Neo**.

 ## Tips